Bruno Giacosa: History

-The Giacosa bottlings of Arneis also attracted attention as during the 1970s as one of only two producers making it along with Vietti, and helped bring the grape back from near extinction.
+The Giacosa bottlings of Arneis also attracted attention during the 1970s as one of only two producers making it, along with Vietti, and helped bring the grape back from near extinction.

-Over decades Giacosa's reputation for perfectionism became continuously reaffirmed, and the wines "stylistically consistent and painstakingly crafted".
+Over decades, Giacosa's reputation for perfectionism became continuously reaffirmed, and the wines "stylistically consistent and painstakingly crafted".
 Known for his exacting standards, Giacosa will not bottle any wine if the vintage does not meet his scrutinous quality standards, and the vintage will be sold off in bulk as wine that is termed sfuso.
 Decanter estimates Bruno Giacosa among Italy's First Growths.
-The winery decided in 2013 that it will not be bottling its top reds from the 2010 vintage.
+The winery decided in 2013 that it would not be bottling its top reds from the 2010 vintage.

-Since 1990, Giacosa worked with the oenologist Dante Scaglione, who remained with the firm for 16 years.
+From 1990, Giacosa worked with the oenologist Dante Scaglione, who remained with the firm for 16 years.
 In 2008, the oenologist Giorgio Lavagna was employed as the successor.

 In May 2011, Dante Scaglione communicated his return as oenologist to Giacosa's winery.

-Bruno Giacosa suffered a stroke in January 2006 which left him unable to work at the winery though he since made a full recovery.
-Gradually, Giacosa's daughter Bruna Giacosa, has taken over an increased leadership role of the firm.
+Bruno Giacosa suffered a stroke in January 2006, which left him unable to work at the winery, though he made a full recovery.
+Gradually, Giacosa's daughter Bruna Giacosa has taken over an increased leadership role of the firm.

 In recognition of his achievements, the University of Gastronomic Sciences of Bra in Piedmont gave Bruno Giacosa an honorary degree in 2012.

 Production

 The Bruno Giacosa estate today encompasses 20 ha of vineyards, producing about 400,000 bottles per year.
-In infrequent vintages that are deemed exceptional, a Riserva is produced which is given a red label.
+In infrequent vintages that are deemed exceptional, a Riserva is produced, which is given a red label.

 Vineyards lie in Asili and Rabajà in the Barbaresco zone, in La Morra and Serralunga.
 Barbaresco Santo Stefano, which became famous after Bruno began bottling it from the 1964 vintage, was produced from grapes grown by Italo Stupino at Castello di Neive.
-As of 2012 vintage the wine will be no longer bottled by Bruno Giacosa, as the firm moves towards an estate-only strategy for its top wines.
+As of the 2012 vintage, the wine will no longer be bottled by Bruno Giacosa, as the firm moves towards an estate-only strategy for its top wines.

 The oenological philosophy has been described as "updated traditional".
 Maceration on skins may last up to thirty days, though not past fifty as in extreme traditional practices.
 Botti (traditional 50hL casks) are used for aging, but in French oak rather than Slavonian.